DanishSayyed06/90daysofdevops/2026/day-23/day-23-notes.md

 3. Answer in your notes:

     - What is the difference between clone and fork?
    * `clone` ---> Is to make a copy in computer where we can read study or edit but it’s just a local copy on our computer
    * `fork` --->  Is also create a copy in our personal git-hub repository under our name we have full ownership and permission to change it however we like

    - When would you clone vs fork?
-   *
+   * `clone` ---> I would clone it if i want a copy in my local
+   * `fork` ---> I would fork it if i want to make a copy in my Git-hub and with full access

    - After forking, how do you keep your fork in sync with the original repo?
+   * Yes!
+I keep my fork in sync with the orignal repo as code remains compatible with the latest updates

 ---